redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

     FROM quay.io/$QUAY_USER/httpd:latest
     ```

-4. Build the new homepage images from the `Containerfile` and tag to a new version `homepage:rhel9-fix`.
+4. Build the new webpage images from the `Containerfile` and tag to a new version `webpage:rhel9-fix`.

     ```bash
-    podman build -t quay.io/$QUAY_USER/homepage:rhel9-fix -t quay.io/$QUAY_USER/homepage:latest -f Containerfile
+    podman build -t quay.io/$QUAY_USER/webpage:rhel9-fix -t quay.io/$QUAY_USER/webpage:latest -f Containerfile
     ```

-5. Push the image to the registry using the `homepage:rhel9-fix` and `homepage:latest` tags.
+5. Push the image to the registry using the `webpage:rhel9-fix` and `webpage:latest` tags.

     ```bash
-    podman push quay.io/$QUAY_USER/homepage:latest && podman push quay.io/$QUAY_USER/homepage:rhel9-fix
+    podman push quay.io/$QUAY_USER/webpage:latest && podman push quay.io/$QUAY_USER/webpage:rhel9-fix
     ```

-6. Switch to the Homepage virtual machine and login to the `homepage` VM using ssh.
+6. Switch to the Webpage virtual machine and login to the `webpage` VM using ssh.

     ```bash
-    VM_IP=$(sudo virsh -q domifaddr homepage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
+    VM_IP=$(sudo virsh -q domifaddr webpage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
     ```

-7. We are going to use the `bootc switch` command to switch the virtual machine to the homepage image in the registry.
+7. We are going to use the `bootc switch` command to switch the virtual machine to the webpage image in the registry.

     !!! tip
         If you didn't add the `$QUAY_USER` to the `.bashrc` file then run the following